crondinini/smart-cycle-workout/README.md

 Cycle Smart Workout is an AI-powered application that creates personalized workout plans considering where in the menstrual cycle the user is.

-The goal of this proof of concept was to explore AI closer and specifically understand better:
+The goal of this proof of concept was to explore Anthropic SDKs closer and specifically understand better:

-- How to use Anthropic SDK, and in particular, how to use tools with Anthropic SDK
+- How to use the Anthropic SDK, and in particular, how to use it with custom tools
 - Understand what the integration of an AI SDK looks like in a regular web app
-- I initially planned to use MCP Client/Server, but realized that MCP server is simply an abstraction on top of the "Tools" concept and chose to go with the simpler approach to focus on the core of the proof of concept
+- I initially started this exercise in the context of learning MCP.
+I thought I could create an MCP Client/Server, but as I learned more I realized that MCP server is an abstraction on top of the "Tools" concept.

 ## Technical Implementation